Class information and approach

 I teach the full Chen-style Tai Chi curriculum where the classes are comprised of a mixture of Tai Chi Exercises and Tai Chi Form.

-Tai Chi Exercises are the focus of the 1st hour, so 1800 – 1900 on Thursdays and 1000 – 1100 on Saturdays.
+Tai Chi Exercises are the focus of the 1st hour, so 1800 – 1900 on Thursdays.
 Tai Chi Exercises cover warming up, individual Tai Chi exercises, and learning the principles of Tai Chi.

 Learning Tai Chi fully involves a mixture of exercises and form.
 Many students attend the classes for 2 hours but it is fine to come along just for 1 or 1.5 hours as fits your life best.
 If you have a medical condition it’s sometimes enough just to come along for a 1/2 hour.